SEE PACKAGES INCLUDING ::

-Enjoy a sensational view over the "cradle of the Renaissance" from Florence's most panoramic square.
-Climb to one of the highest points of the city, where the Benedictines erected a church in honor of St. Mennas.
+Enjoy a sensational view over the "cradle of the Renaissance" from Florence's most panoramic square located high on a green hillside overlooking the city.
+A little further up the hill, see the beautiful basilica San Miniato al Monte where the Benedictines built a church in honor of St. Mennas.

-Walk through the commercial heart of town—from the elegant and lively cafés of Piazza della Repubblica to the picturesque Old Bridge which crosses the narrowest point of the river Arno.
+Walk through the commercial heart of town—from the elegant and lively cafés of Piazza della Repubblica to the picturesque Ponte Vecchio (Old Bridge) which crosses the narrowest point of the river Arno.
 Admire the patient and precious work of the local artisans and goldsmiths.
-Ask your Local Host about this and other walks to see the best of Florence.
+Ask your Local Host about this and other walking routes to see the best of Florence.